SpheroidDev/0x0095854f/README.md

     * Keep claim.
 It takes few minutes.
     * Continue even if game speed is -10
     * Goal is reach ForgedAlliance.exe RAM usage about 2.3 GB.
     * You may sometimes stop spawning and let units to kill each other.
 More reclaim on map -> you closer to game crash.
-But spawn pauses may lead to memory usage reduction: GC and stuff.
+But spawn pauses may lead to memory usage reduction.
 ### Clean way
 > **FIND OUT**
 ***